NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 This solver allows solving for jitter using a combination of linescan and frame (pinhole) cameras, if both of these are stored in the CSM format (:numref:`csm`).
+How to convert existing cameras to this format is described in :numref:`cam_gen_frame` and :numref:`cam_gen_linescan`.

 For now, this functionality was validated only with synthetic cameras created with ``sat_sim`` (:numref:`sat_sim`).
 In this case, roll and yaw constraints for the orientations of cameras being optimized are supported, for both linescan and frame cameras.

+When using real data, it is important to ensure they are acquired at close-enough times, with similar illumination and ground conditions (such as snow thickness).

 Here is a detailed recipe.